Using the TenFourFox preference pane

 If the default is selected, the default user agent for previous versions of TenFourFox is used, which is modeled on Firefox.
 It also includes the current build version as a token.
 Most sites will work fine with the default.

-Firefox (Intel)option makes your Power Mac appear to be an Intel Mac running Firefox, and carries no TenFourFox identification.
+Firefox (Intel)options make your Power Mac appear to be an Intel Mac running Firefox, and carries no TenFourFox identification.
 This is most useful for banks and other secure sites which only claim to support certain specific browsers.
+You should pick the lowest numbered version the site will support.

 The other options may be useful for compatibility or performance on some sites.
 For example, the Classilla option uses the same user agent as the Classilla browser, which was specifically selected to prefer lightweight mobile content.
 This would be a good choice for a G3 system, for example.